chrisphu/code-snippets/CS/README.md

 ### Misc

-- Currently only written for `bool` and `float` types, but easy to expand on
-- Class itself cannot include generic T or else Unity cannot display it in editor
+- Base generic T class `ParameterDebounce` cannot be attached as component in Unity editor
-- `public enum ParameterType` declaration allows for easy dropdown in editor